Data-driven registration and modeling of brain deformation for image-guided neurosurgery: Background

 \subsubsection{Regularization terms}

 Image registration is an inherently ill-posed problem since multiple transformations may map one image to another with comparable accuracy while resulting in anatomically or physically implausible deformations.
-To address this problem, explicit regularization of the optimization problem is necessary to introduce prior knowledge and constraints that model desirable deformation properties (e.g., smoothness and invertibility) \citep{reithmeir2024model}.
+To address this problem, regularization of the optimization problem (Eq.~\ref{eq:obj_function}) is necessary to introduce prior knowledge and constraints that model desirable deformation properties (e.g., smoothness and invertibility) \citep{reithmeir2024model}.
 It can be implemented explicitly by adding loss terms to the optimization objective, or implicitly through the design and parameterization of the transformation model itself.
-These terms may stem from analytical formulations (e.g., gradient- or Jacobian-based penalties), biomechanical or organ-specific constraints (e.g., hyperelastic or viscous-fluid models, PINNs), or be learned directly from data distributions and neural representations (e.g., adversarial losses, latent-space priors) \citep{sotiras2013deformable}.
-The following subsections present examples of the most commonly employed explicit analytical regularization formulations. \\
+The following subsections present examples of the most commonly employed explicit analytical regularization formulations.

 \textbf{Smoothness.} The most widely implemented regularization in image registration is diffusion regularization \citep{balakrishnan2019voxelmorph, mok2020large}.
 This constraint penalizes the first-order spatial derivatives of the displacement field, encouraging smooth and continuous deformations throughout the domain.
 It minimizes the L2-norm of the gradients of the displacement field, effectively penalizing disparities between adjacent displacements.
 Alternatively, curvature regularization minimizes the bending energy by instead penalizing the second-order derivatives of the displacement field.
-Finally, multiresolution registration strategies promote smoothness by estimating displacements at coarse scales, suppressing noise and artifacts, before progressively refining them at higher resolutions after smooth interpolation.
+Another complementary strategy conventionally used in image registration algorithms is multiresolution registration.
+This strategy addresses both the large deformation problem and implicitly promotes smoothness, as optimization is constrained to smooth solutions early on, with finer and potentially less smooth details added only at later stages.

 \textbf{Topology consistency and volume preservation.} Maintaining the topological integrity of anatomical structures during registration is critical to avoid physical violations by preventing artifacts such as overlapping regions or implausible tissue compression/expansion.
 A deformation field $\phi$ is then considered topology-preserving if it is diffeomorphic (i.e., smooth and invertible).
 This condition is commonly evaluated by analyzing the Jacobian determinant of the deformation field, $|\bm{J}_\phi|$, at each voxel.
 Values of $|\bm{J}_\phi| > 0$ indicate local invertibility (i.e., no folding or tearing) \citep{haber2007image}, whereas $|\bm{J}_\phi| = 1$ implies local volume preservation \citep{rohlfing2003volume}.
 Thus, negative values of the Jacobian determinant or large deviations from the unit are penalized to enforce these desirable properties.